Adding an Auxiliary Input

 Here is a photo of an HP Ipaq connected with the 2' patch cable, but most any music device can be connected:

-This AUX-2 harness has a 12' cable to allow the 3.5mm jack to be mounted anywhere near the center console.
+This AUX-2 harness has an 11' cable to allow the 3.5mm jack to be mounted anywhere near the center console.

 The two male and female connectors will be located at the XM receiver.